 You’re also not alone in wanting to look for a different career.
 According to the U.S. Bureau of Labor Statistics, the average American worker will hold ten different jobs before the age of 50.
 And, since baby boomers are living longer than ever, the job market for individuals over 50 continues to increase, as well.
-There are fewer stigmas held against people of a certain age, and more jobs are actually becoming widely accepted for the elderly.
+There are fewer stigmas held against people of a certain age, and more jobs are becoming widely accepted for the elderly.

 What’s the good news?
 Because of this shift in workplace dynamic and how quickly people change careers, it’s becoming easier to make those switches.
-Education and training is changing to be more dynamic and hands-on than ever before.
-The old adage that you went to a four-year college or learned a trade for one life-long career is gone.
+Education and training are changing to be more dynamic and hands-on than ever before.
+The adage that you went to a four-year college or learned a trade for one life-long career is gone.

 There are a few signs you can look for in your life or current job path that might be warnings.
 If you regularly feel these things, it might be time to look at a change in your career.
 Here are some good reasons to start a 12-month course: